laurennoell/Lariat-Crafting/README.md

 give you secondary stats based on that.
 Multiple procs cannot happen independently of one another so it will probably always be better if they are the same type of gems.

-### Rank 3 Illimited Diamond is too expensive, can I craft with rank 2 instead?
+### Rank 3 Illimited Diamond is too expensive, can I craft with rank 2 instead? / Recrafting how-to

 You can except Luke can't guaranteed the same level for your neck (so won't be rank 4).
 This is *okay* since at the end of the day, you can recraft your neck.
 Recrafting works like this: